Sm Head 05

 Major symptoms:

 “Fire” is an intense manifestation of heat.
-Commonly “internal fire” is associated with febrile diseases and exhibits with deeply “hot” symptoms, such as high fever, big thirst, irritability and delirium (restless “heated” mind).
-In this condition febrile disease has entered the energy (Qi) level, and the disharmony is now "internal" (vs. "external" when the pathogen is at the superficial (Wei) level of the body - the skin and muscle layer - causing common cold/flu-like symptoms).
-As the condition is internal the body organs are now affected, specifically the Liver, the Lung, and the Stomach.
+Usually “internal fire” is associated with febrile diseases and exhibits with deeply “hot” symptoms, such as high fever, big thirst, irritability and delirium (restless, “heated” mind).
+Here the febrile disease has entered the Qi level and the disharmony is now "internal" (vs. "external" when the pathogen is still at the superficial (Wei) level of the body - the skin and muscle layers - causing common cold/flu-like symptoms)(1).
+As the condition is internal, the body organs are now affected, especially the Liver, the Lung, and the Stomach.

-The herbs used to counteract “fire” are the coldest herbs known in Materia Medica.
-From a conventional medicine point of view these herbs have the function to reduce fever and inflammation, and are active against microbes.
+The herbs used to counteract “internal fire” are the coldest herbs known in Materia Medica.
+From a conventional medicine point of view these herbs have the function to reduce fever and inflammation, and are active against microbes(1)

 Major Chinese herbs

 A rather unusual substance that benefits “internal fire” is bat feces – Ye Ming Sha (Vespertilio murinus L.).
-It is translated as “night brightness sand” and improves poor night vision, night blindness, and cataracts; the beautiful red Gardenia – Zhi Zi (Gardenia jasminoides) eliminates irritability, cools the blood and stops bleeding; Anamarrhena rhizome – Zhi Mu (Anemarrhena asphodeloides) has the unique property to both clear heat and generate fluids; Lu Gen (Phragmites communis) is a famous moistening herb that enters the Stomach and the Lung; Jue Ming Zi (Cassia Obtusifolia L.) is another eye herb which enters the Liver and clears the eyes.
+It is translated as “night brightness sand” and improves poor night vision, night blindness, and cataracts; Jue Ming Zi (Cassia Obtusifolia L.) is another eye herb which enters the Liver and clears the eyes; the beautiful red Gardenia – Zhi Zi (Gardenia jasminoides) enters the blood and cools it, and is one of the herbs that eliminate irritability; Anamarrhena rhizome – Zhi Mu (Anemarrhena asphodeloides) has the unique property to both clear heat and generate fluids(1); Lu Gen (Phragmites communis) is a famous moistening, fluid producing herb that enters the Stomach and the Lung, benefiting symptoms manifested by these organs such as vomiting(1)(2), cough with thick, yellow phlegm(1) and dry cough(2).

 Healing Foods

-The right foods for the conditions “internal heat"/ "internal fire” are foods and spices that have cold nature.
+The foods beneficial for “internal heat"/ "Fire” are foods and spices with cold nature.

 To unlock the rest of this article select "Yes, I want to learn!" below.